 - If you get fired, it’s not the end of the world.
 Take some time to re-group and then get back on the horse.

-Sometime in the future I will have a series of posts on all my various jobs.
+If you want to review my entire career, start here for specifics on my various jobs.
 There have certainly been some ups and down.
 This last experience is a down but I’m back up again. 🙂